psdesign1 - Fotolia

 However, the way Zigbee, Thread and Bluetooth mesh networks are implemented can have an effect on system performance.

 "These are all designed to have low-power radios, so I can run battery-type devices, but then cover large areas through them talking to other nodes," Silicon Labs' Maupin said.

-Earlier this year, Silicon Labs released benchmarks for Bluetooth, Thread and Zigbee IoT mesh networks, comparing how each performed in different test conditions and network configurations.
+In April 2018, Silicon Labs released benchmarks for Bluetooth, Thread and Zigbee IoT mesh networks, comparing how each performed in different test conditions and network configurations.
 According to the benchmarks:

 - In small networks under small payloads, the performance of Thread, Zigbee and Bluetooth mesh is pretty much the same.

 - When payload and throughput needs increase, Thread and Zigbee outperform Bluetooth mesh.
 However, after it's installed, the performance of Bluetooth mesh can improve if the installer optimizes the network by manually disabling some routing nodes.

 - As the size of the network increases, latency increases for all three protocols, with Bluetooth mesh experiencing the greatest increase.

 - For large Bluetooth mesh networks, relay optimization can be used to optimize performance.

 - Bluetooth mesh is best for short messages -- 11 bytes or less.
 This is especially true for multicast messages.

 - Each mesh network provides standards-based support for different applications and devices.